mkv25-games/project-maid/blog/content/2018-09/personality-traits.md

-# Personality traits
+# {{icon:address-card}} Personality traits

 Proposed: **9th September 2018**, Updated: **9th September 2018**

+## Where to begin?

-Using the big five personality categories of Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism; I derived words based on a gradient between more like their traity and less like their trait.
+Using the big five personality categories of Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism; I derived words based on a gradient between more like their trait and less like their trait.

 In doing so, a detailed picture of a character can be generated procedurally using just five variables.